tbatchelder/Intro-To-Games/01 Introduction/E - Ideas.md

-# Where Does the Idea Come From

-All games have an origin.
-Where this origin comes from is typically only known to an individual and may have gone through many permutations in their head, on paper or elsewhere before becoming a design to design it.
+# Game Design Inspiration

+## The Origin of Game Ideas

+All games begin with a spark of inspiration - a moment of creative insight that transforms into a playable experience.
+This journey from concept to creation is both an art and a science, requiring creativity, observation, and strategic thinking.

+### General Sources of Inspiration

-Game ideas can stem from a wide range of sources, from personal experiences and observations to existing media, trends, and even scientific concepts.
-Here's a breakdown of potential sources of inspiration:
+Game ideas emerge from a diverse range of sources, each offering unique perspectives and creative potential:

 - _Personal Experiences & Observations_

-  Everyday life, relationships, dreams, or even frustrations can spark game concepts.
-Imagine a game based on a challenging task you faced, a funny interaction you witnessed, or a recurring dream you had.
+  Everyday life is a rich tapestry of potential game concepts.
+A challenging task, a memorable interaction, or a recurring dream can become the seed of an innovative game design.

 - _Existing Media_